kk289/ML-Multiclass_Classification_and_Neural_Network-MATLAB/README.md

 ```
 % Load saved matrices from file
 load('ex3data1.mat');
-% The matrices X and y will now be in your Octave environment
+% The matrices X and y will now be in Octave environment
 ```

 ### Part 1.2: Visualizing the data